 In 450m the track veers to the right, narrows and descends between hedges on a potentially muddy stretch.
 As you reach some trees fork right (leaving the two trails again) and go over a stile into Birchden Wood (open access).
 In 50m turn left at a path junction and continue for about 150m until the wire fence on your left ends.

 Although you could remain on this high-level path it is more interesting to walk along the base of Harrison's Rocks16.
 Bear left to continue briefly along the top of the rocks.
 In a short distance you will find a flight of steps going down through a cleft in the rocks to their base.

 To divert to Eridge station, head downhill on any convenient path away from the rocks.
 At the edge of the wood, find a gap in the fence and turn left onto a footpath.
 Follow this downhill and through a gate to reach a driveway in front of the attractive Forge Farm Oast.
-Turn right to go along its drive and cross the railway carefully at a level crossing.

 Head north on any convenient path parallel to the rocks.
 At the end join the public footpath alongside the Spa Valley Railway (SVR) and follow it around Birchden Wood (or take a short cut through the wood), continuing on the access road from Aytton's Wood car park.
 Just before reaching a road turn left onto a footpath.

 Head N alongside Harrison's Rocks: you can either take the climbers' path near their base or make your way down to an easier woodland path a little way below them.
 In about 500m the two paths merge and after passing the last of the rocks there is a wooden gate on your left.
 Go through this and turn right to head N along a public footpath, with the Spa Valley Railway15 (SVR) on your left.
 In 50m an opening on the right leads back into Birchden Wood.